red-co/llms_refusal/README.md

 I performed human ratings on turn1 and turn.

 Overall, the original model performs better when following instructions to reject requests.
-The here model, however, degrades significantly, by more than double.
+The here model, however, degrades significantly, by more than 40%.

 # others
 The odd-numbered lines in r.md are tasks that the model is instructed not to perform, while the even-numbered lines are user prompts that attempt to elicit rejection.
 The 01.md file in the same folder as r.md is the project's prompt.
 This project was written using chatgpt+grok, which saved a lot of time.